blueh0rse/blueh0rse.github.io/_tabs/about.md

 - To improve my English writing skills
 - To land a job as a Junior Pentester

-Feel free to explore my content and reach out if you’d like to connect!
+Feel free to explore my content and reach out if you'd like to connect!

 ## 🔗 Links